replicatedhq/replicated-field-labs/labs/lab06-proxy/README.md

 </details>

+***
-### Installing KOTS
+## Installing KOTS

 Fortunately, KOTS and kURL have built-in support for these types of proxy environments.
 There are many ways to do this, the simplest being to set the HTTP_PROXY, HTTPS_PROXY, and NO_PROXY variables in your shell before runing the kURL install script.
 We'll use the environment variable method today, but you can also use a [kurl install-time patch](https://kurl.sh/docs/install-with-kurl/#select-examples-of-using-a-patch-yaml-file).
+In your `lab06-proxy` server run the following:

 ```shell